 Back in 2005, when I was 20 and working on my second (unpublished) novel, the only path to success that I could imagine was getting an agent.
 Self-publishing was still very much the poor cousin of traditional publishing, and very tough to succeed at: it wasn’t an option that any of my writing peers were considering.

-A decade later, in 2015, the publishing landscape has changed dramatically with the rise of ebooks (and ereaders, tablets, and smart phones).
+A decade and a half later, in 2020, the publishing landscape has changed dramatically with the rise of ebooks (and ereaders, tablets, and smart phones).
 It’s now incredibly easy and cheap to self-publish a book electronically – and pretty straightforward to create a print version using print-on-demand services like Lulu and Amazon’s CreateSpace.

-In the past few years, I’ve self-published a bunch of books, from the Blogger’s Guides to my novels Lycopolis and Oblivion – and I’ve published several novels and non-fiction books on behalf of other writers too.
-Every year, the technology gets more user-friendly – and every year, more and more readers join the e-reading ranks.
+In the past few years, I’ve self-published a bunch of non-fiction ebooks, three novels, plus a novella.
+I’ve published several novels and non-fiction books on behalf of other writers too.
+Every year, the technology gets more user-friendly, for both writers and readers.

 #3: Running a Popular Blog

-When I first got into blogging, I thought I’d mainly make money through selling advertising space on the blog, and through promoting products to my readers as an affiliate.
+When I first got into blogging in 2008, I thought I’d make money through selling advertising space on the blog, and through promoting products to my readers as an affiliate.
 (An affiliate gets a percentage of each sale.)

 In fact, I’ve ended up making far more of my money from some of the below methods – but there are of course plenty of popular blogs that primarily make money from promoting products/services to their readers, whether in the form of advertising or as an affiliate.

-This can be a bit of a divisive one, because some people hate ads and are sceptical about affiliate promotions.
-Personally, I think they’re perfectly legitimate ways for someone to make a decent living from their work – but I’ll agree both can be done badly.
+I know that some people hate ads and are sceptical about affiliate promotions.
+Personally, I think they’re practical and legitimate ways for bloggers to make a decent living from their writing – but I’ll agree both can be done badly.

-Tip: It can take a long time to build a popular blog: for much quicker returns, I’d recommend introducing some of the below ways to make money too, rather than just relying on advertising and affiliate revenue.
+Tip: It can take a long time to build a popular blog: for much quicker returns, try some of the below ways to make money too, rather than just relying on advertising and affiliate revenue.
 Small blogs don’t normally have the readership to make a significant income from these.

 #4: Offering Services to Other Writers